Mulwor/note-app/0_interview/on-english/js/4-week/async.md

 ---

+1. What's async in JS?

+First of all, we need to understand that JS is single-threaded, but with the help of the browser we can make requests to the server or set timers without blocking the main thread.

-What's async in JS?
-What types of asynchronous operations do you know?
+2. What types of asynchronous operations do you know?

+Callbacks, promises, async/await

-What's new with ES6 for asynchrony?
+3. What's new with ES6 for asynchrony?

-<h3 align="center">Callback</h3>
+Before ES6, we used callbacks (Callback Hell).
+ES6 added Promises — a cleaner way to handle async code with .then() and .catch().
+And later in ES7 added Async...await

+4. What's callback hell?
 How can we avoid callback hell?

-<h3 align="center">Promise</h3>
+Callback hell is when you have many nested callbacks inside each other, making code hard to read, debug, and maintain.

+To avoid callback hell, we can use Promise with .then() or .catch(), or use async/await which is a cleaner syntax.

-What's promise?
+5. What's promise?

-How does the promise chain work?
+6. How does the promise chain work?

-How can I cancel(отменить) a promise?
+7. How can I cancel(отменить) a promise?

-What promise methods do you know?
+8. What promise methods do you know?

 - all() -
 - allSettled() -